Closing the category of finitely presented functors under images made constructive: Computational applications

-Morphisms in $\grRows_S$ are given by $G$-graded $S$-module homomorphisms, which can be identified with matrices over $S$ having homogeneous entries whose degrees are compatible with the shifts occuring in the source and range.
+Morphisms in $\grRows_S$ are given by $G$-graded $S$-module homomorphisms, which can be identified with matrices over $S$ having homogeneous entries whose degrees are compatible with the shifts occurring in the source and range.
+Concretely, a morphism